 A specialized concrete polishing machine uses abrasive pads of varying grit to cut (grind) a scratch pattern into the concrete surface.
 This process is a multistep operation.
 It starts using heavier grit pads and then transitions to finer grit pads.
 There are two factors that define the look of your finished concrete polished floor: aggregate exposure and shine.

 What is aggregate exposure?

-The Concrete Polishing Council defines the exposure finish in three levels: A, B, and C with A being the fine finish and C being the coarsest aggregate finish.
+The Concrete Polishing Council, a council of the American Society of Concrete Contractors, defines the exposure finish in three levels: A, B, and C with A being the fine finish and C being the coarsest aggregate finish.
 This chart defines the three levels by the percentage of the cement fines, fine aggregate, and coarse aggregate exposure in the finished floor.